-- Substance use disorder treatment provider organizations participating in the project have been providing relevant services for a minimum of two years prior to the date of the application.
+- 1. Substance use disorder treatment provider organizations participating in the project have been providing relevant services for a minimum of two years prior to the date of the application.
 (Official documents must definitively establish that the organization has provided relevant services for the last two years); and - 2.
 Official documentation that all substance use disorder treatment provider organizations: 1) comply with all local (city, county) and state requirements for licensing, accreditation and certification; OR 2) official documentation from the appropriate agency of the applicable state, county, or other governmental unit that licensing, accreditation, and certification requirements do not exist.
 (Official documentation is a copy of each service provider organization's license, accreditation, and certification.
 Documentation of accreditation will not be accepted in lieu of an organization's license.
-A statement by, or letter from, the applicant organization or from a provider organization attesting to compliance with licensing, accreditation, and certification or that no licensing, accreditation, certification requirements exist does not constitute adequate documentation.) - 3.
+A statement by, or letter from, the applicant organization or from a provider organization attesting to compliance with licensing, accreditation, and certification or that no licensing, accreditation, certification - 3.
 For tribes and tribal organizations only, official documentation that all participating substance use disorder treatment provider organizations: I) comply with all applicable tribal requirements for licensing, accreditation, and certification; OR 2) documentation from the tribe or other tribal governmental unit that licensing, accreditation, and certification requirements do not exist. - 4.
 NC PPW-Pilot providers must be non-profit entities. - 5.
-The provider must begin serving the identified population no later than April 1, 2019 or upon receipt of funding.
+The provider began serving the identified population upon receipt of funding.